|

 Federal reimbursement for assistance and services provided to Unaccompanied Minors is available for as long as the minor meets the age requirements for CalWORKs.

-When the child no longer meets these requirements, eligibility for other assistance programs must be determined and Time Eligibility must then be considered.
+When the child no longer meets these requirements, eligibility for other assistance programs must be determined, and time eligibility must then be considered.

 URM Application Process

-Social Workers from the CCSCC, Crittenton or ICA URM service providers submit Medi-Cal applications to the appropriate county social services agency on behalf of children placed with their agency in the URM Program.
-Typically, these applications that are mailed in will be accompanied by a coversheet that identifies the applying individual as a representative of CCSCC, Crittenton or ICA.
+Social Workers from the CCSCC, Crittenton, or ICA URM service providers submit Medi-Cal applications to the appropriate county social services agency on behalf of children placed with their agency in the URM Program.
+Typically, these applications that are mailed in will be accompanied by a coversheet that identifies the applying individual as a representative of CCSCC, Crittenton, or ICA.
 In addition, the application needs to include an approval letter from ORR to confirm that the child is a federal URM Program participant if the child is in any of the following immigration statuses:

-• Asylee
+- Asylee

-• Cuban/Haitian entrant
+- Cuban/Haitian entrant

-• Victim of human trafficking (T-Visa)
+- Victim of human trafficking (T-Visa)

-• Non-citizen victims of domestic violence and other serious crimes who have been granted a U-Visa
+- Non-citizen victims of domestic violence and other serious crimes who have been granted a U-Visa

 The ORR does not provide URM youth who are in refugee status with an approval letter.
-The social worker will provide a verification letter from the CDSS as proof of URM Program eligibility for refugees.
+The Social Worker will provide a verification letter from the CDSS as proof of URM Program eligibility for refugees.

-When the minor lives with an adult that is not considered a caretaker relative under CalWORKs regulations, the application may be referred to Foster Care.
+When the minor lives with an adult who is not considered a caretaker relative under CalWORKs regulations, the application may be referred to Foster Care.
 When there is no legal custody (guardianship must be registered in a California court), refer the applicant to legal assistance to seek legal guardianship.

-For youth who may be eligible for the URM Program, the caretaker relative or other adult, may call the ORR National Call Center at 1-800-203-7001 for assistance with housing or potential referral to the URM Program.
+For youth who may be eligible for the URM Program, the caretaker relative or other adult may call the ORR National Call Center at 1 (800)203-7001 for assistance with housing or potential referral to the URM Program.

 Related Topics